Strategic Management and Information Systems

-The course is offered on the first term of the Master's programme in Information Systems and to exchange students.
+The course is offered on the Master's programme in Information Systems, to exchange students and as a freestanding course.

 - Introduction – strategy and information technology